AWEA joins former servicemen and women now working in wind energy

 WASHINGTON, D.C., November 28, 2012 –The American Wind Energy Association joined forces with Operation Free at a bipartisan, bicameral press conference with Sen. Mark Udall (D-Colo.), Sen. Charles Grassley (R-Iowa), Rep. Steve King (R-Iowa), Rep. Jerry McNerney (D-Calif.), and veterans from around the country to call on Congress to extend the renewable energy Production Tax Credit (PTC).

-Thousands of veterans from across the country have signed a petition to Congress urging an immediate extension of the PTC.
+Let’s talk wind power jobs for thousands of veterans from across the country have signed a petition to Congress.
+Thereby urging an immediate extension of the PTC.
 Over 400 of the veteran signatories are currently employed in the U.S. wind industry.

 “Work in wind energy offers vets the opportunity to use a wide variety of skills they learned in the military, such as risk analysis, problem-solving and contract negotiation,and we’re happy to have them as members of our team,” said John DiDonato, Vice President of Wind Development, NextEra Energy Resources.